Location Old Oak Common, London

 For more information on this project please contact Adam West.

-The £175 million mixed use regeneration project will deliver 605 new homes, 40% of which will be affordable.
-NHG and QPR are working together to deliver the first major development in the regeneration area.
+The £175 million mixed use regeneration project has delivered 605 new homes, 40% of which will are affordable.

 Ground and first floor uses include shared workspace offices shops, cafés, community centre and nursery school.

 All corner apartment balconies are attractively quarter circular, defining the smoothly rounded aesthetic of these fairly exposed buildings.
 The black and brown semi glazed bricks echo the railway engineering brickwork of the surrounding area and exhibit an attractive sheen which enhances the curves.
 Contrasting off-white brick punctuations tone with the precast GRC elements.